Thanks to Mike Johnson for his photo from Valley Center looking out to Nate Harrison Grade & Palomar Mountain, December 2007

 The Southern California snow that we are treated to here on the Mountain can vary quite a bit from year to year as you can see from the Snow links above.

 Occasionally we have a lot of drama.
 March of 2006 brought the biggest storm of the decade.
 High winds resulted in a lot of tree damage.
 Several of those broken branches took out power lines one evening, then the next morning or phone lines went dead.
 One of the cell towers was apparently out also.
+New Years 2015 we had 19 inches.

 For some, it was a few days of adventure, but for those who relied on electricity, were low on propane, ran out of firewood, got their vehicles very snowed in, found themselves melting snow for water, or had their pipes freeze and break, it was a little taxing.
 Here are a few suggestions to make it a lot more fun during snow and power outages: